 Mission is known for its cooling towels, which are used by professional athletes like Dwayne Wade and Serena Williams.
 Their neck gaiters use the same water-activated instant cooling technology, which makes them perfect for hiking or running on a crowded trail where it is difficult to remain six feet away from other exercisers.
-(If you prefer using neck gaiters for coronavirus protection, we have a few more recommendations for you here.)
+(Or, if you’d rather, check out neck gaiters for infection protection.)

 Simlu 3 Pack Washable Reusable Double Fabric Layers Mask

 “I’ve made a conscious effort to exercise with a variety of masks to determine which are most comfortable, breathable, lightweight, and unobtrusive,” says health and wellness coach Kiki Walker, founder of Kiki Walker Wellness.
 “100 percent cotton was by far the most comfortable and breathable and performed best while working out.”
 These highly rated cotton masks have a double layer of fabric to prevent the spread of respiratory secretions and are durable enough to wash and reuse again and again.